Pact is hiring a

 Demonstrated flexibility, adaptability, and the ability to perform and collaborate in complex and politically sensitive project environments.

 Experience working on and leading teams for USAID contracts and/or cooperative agreements.

 Demonstrated leadership skills.

-Record of successfully building and effectively managing a diverse team of employees and managing multiple international consortium partners.
+Demonstrated track record of successfully building and effectively managing a diverse team of employees and partners.

-Ability to work in complex environments, and work with and between different stakeholders, including civil society organizations, media actors, government institutions, private sector entities, and US Government agencies.
+Demonstrated ability to work in complex environments, and work with and between different stakeholders, including civil society organizations, government institutions, private sector entities, and US Government agencies.

 Demonstrated skills in problem solving and consensus building.

 Fluency in English (oral, writing, and reading)

 Ability to travel within Ethiopia and occasionally internationally when health and safety concerns regarding COVID-19 diminish.